duyquachnguyen-researcher/dt-sensemaking-vba/README.md

 Because excluded q11, excluded q12 also

 ### 13) Do placements differ by function (e.g., Marketing vs Product)?
-**Method:** For each seed statement, compute group centroids (x̄,ȳ) by function.
+**Method:** For each seed statement, compute group centroids (x̄,ȳ) by function using the function of the participants in participant.csv.
 Rank statements by between-group distance; test differences (Mann–Whitney / Kruskal–Wallis) where feasible.

 ### 14) Do placements differ by country/region?
 **Method:** Same as Q13 but group by country.
 Rank statements by between-group distance and summarize whether differences are mainly X or Y.